About the Department

 Vision

-Strong teaching and research foundation in the area of biotechnology and allied fields through knowledge dissemination to students and the public and to scale new heights in the frontier areas of health, nutrition and environment and ethics for welfare of humankind globally
+Strong teaching and research foundation in the area of biotechnology and allied fields through knowledge dissemination to students and the public and to scale new heights in the frontier areas of health and environment and ethics for welfare of humankind globally.

 Mission

-- Develop and disseminate dynamic curriculum and syllabus to promote research culture.
+- Develop dynamic curriculum and syllabus to promote innovative and create practices.

 Industry